dataviscourse/tutorials/lectures/lecture-git.md

 Run the two commands described on GitHub under the heading "Push an existing repository from the command line".
 For my repository these are:

 {% highlight bash linenos %}
+# adding your own repository as a remote 'origin'
-$ git remote add origin https://github.com/alexsb/dataviscourse16-hw-lex-alexander.git
+$ git remote add origin https://github.com/alexsb/dataviscourse-hw.git
+# pushing the changes retreived from the central HW repo to our own repository
 $ git push -u origin master
 {% endhighlight %}